 (That is, how this site helps me pay for books and materials ...)

 As you can see on other pages, this site also hosts advertisements.
-They help me with site-maintenance costs as well as some purchases of art materials, new nibs, picture-frames etc. And now and then some coffee beans :-)
+They help me with the cost of maintaining the site, as well as some purchases of art materials, new nibs, etc. And coffee beans :-)

 Like most sites, Calligraphy Skills uses cookies (small pieces of code that track visits, but without collecting personal data).
+These help me improve the site by seeing how visitors are responding to it.
+The data is anonymous and not personal.
 You can clear cookies simply, through your web browser's tools or controls settings (instructions vary per browser).

 More about Calligraphy Skills' privacy policy